 Lunch will be provided immediately following play.
 Parents, and spectators will pay at own expense.
 If possible, please let us know how many additional guests you will have by Monday, June 25th.

 Teams depart for home

 History: The Four-State Junior Girls Championship began in 1969, as a one-day stroke play tournament.
 The team entry fee at that time was $10.00.
 In 1980 the tournament changed to a two-day stroke play tournament with the medalist being determined on the first day’s score.
 The entry fee was raised to $15.00.
 The date of the tournament had been just prior to or immediately following the 4th of July.
 Each team consisted of four girls, one alternate and coach or coaches.
 The four low scores of each team were added each day and totaled after the second day to determine the winner.
 In 1989 at the coaches’ meeting at Leawood South Country Club, it was voted to raise the entry fee to $30.00.
 The entry fee buys the awards for the five girls on the winning team and the award for the medalist.
 These are engraved by the host state.
 At the 1991 Four-State coaches meeting, it was voted to change the format for the medalist; instead of the medalist being the first day’s low score, the medalist now will be the two days’ total low score.
 It was, also, agreed that tournament sites should be as close to the intersecting corners of the four states as possible.

 Today: The Four State Junior Girls Championship is composed of a golf team from Kansas, Nebraska, Iowa and Missouri.
 The method of choosing teams is strictly up to the individual states as tournaments vary.
-The five best girls should represent their state.
-Each team consists of five girls, one alternate and coach or coaches from each state.
-The four low scores of each team are added each day and totaled after the second day to determine the winner.
-The medalist is determined by the low two day total score.
+The six best girls should represent their state.
+Each team consists of six girls, and coach or coaches from each state.

 Past Results: Here